 1.4 The establishment of regional groups should not give rise to duplication of work being carried out at the global level by the corresponding study group, its subordinate groups or any other groups established pursuant to No. 209A of the Convention.

-1.5 Joint rapporteur's groups (JRG) may be established for Questions requiring the participation of experts from more than one study group.
-SG2_ChairmanUnless otherwise specified, the working methods of JRGs should be identical to those of rapporteur groups.
+1.5 Joint rapporteur's groups (JRG) may be established for Questions requiring the participation of experts from more than one study group. [or from scientific organizations and academia members][SG2_Chairman]Unless otherwise specified, the working methods of JRGs should be identical to those of rapporteur groups.
 At the time a JRG is established, its terms of reference, reporting lines and final decision-making authority should be clearly identified.

-2 Chairmen
+2 Chairmen and vice-chairmen[Brazil]

-2.1 Appointment of chairmen and vice-chairmen by WTDC shall be primarily based upon proven competence both in matters considered by the study group concerned and the management skills required.USA Candidates should represent a broad range of Member States and Sector Members.
+2.1 Appointment of chairmen and vice-chairmen by WTDC shall be primarily based upon proven competence both in matters considered by the study group concerned and the management skills required, taking into account the need to promote gender balance in leadership positions and [USA] equitable geographical distribution, in particular promoting the participation of developing countries through [Argentine Republic] Member States and Sector Members.

 2.2 The mandate of the vice-chairman shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU-D meetings or replacement of the chairman should he or she be unable to continue with study group duties.

-2.3 Vice-chairmen may be selected as chairmen of working parties or as rapporteurs.3 Rapporteurs
+2.3 Study group vice-chairmen may in turn be selected as chairmen of a Question or indeed as a rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period [Argentine Republic]

+2.4 To the extent possible, there is a need to appoint only the number of vice-chairmen and working party and rapporteur group chairmen necessary for the efficient and effective management and functioning of the study group, consistent with the projected structure and work programme.
+[Argentine Republic]

+3 Rapporteurs

 3.1 Rapporteurs are appointed by a study group in order to progress the study of a Question and to develop new and revised reports, opinions and Recommendations.
-Rapporteurs may have responsibility for only one Question or topic.
+Rapporteurs may have responsibility for no more than two Question or topic.
+[Argentine Republic]

 3.2 Because of the nature of the studies, rapporteur appointments should be based both on expertise in the subject to be studied and on the ability to coordinate the work.
+In this regard, after the WTDC and prior to the first meetings of the study groups, member states and sector members are invited to put forward their commitment to support the work of the ITU-D study groups and make proposals showing the expertise and skills that they can contribute to the work ahead.
+Any proposal should be supported by the provision of a CV highlighting the profile and competences of the designated person.
+This also concerns scientific organizations and academia members.

+3.3 For purposes related to the width of the studies to be conducted for each Question, it is recommended that the Rapporteur Team in charge of a specific study be composed of people with multidisciplinary skills from the following areas:

+- Telecommunication/ICT network operators

+- Telecommunication/ICT regulators

+- Telecommunications/ICT equipment manufacturers

+- Representatives from scientific organizations and academia

-SG2_ChairmanElements of the expected work done by the rapporteurs are described in Annex 5 to this resolution.
+- Economists in the area of “Economics and development policies of ICT/Telecommunication network”][SG2_Chairman] Elements of the expected work done by the rapporteurs are described in Annex 5 to this resolution.

-3.3 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question, by the study group, as required.
+3.4 Clear terms of reference for the work of the rapporteur, including expected results, should be added to the corresponding Question, by the study group, as required.